metral/pulumihome/Weekly-release-process.md

 - A `cron` job runs on a schedule, say `daily` or `weekly`.

 - An `api` job is triggered using the Travis API or CLI.
 We use Travis `api` jobs to perform specialized operations or long-running tests.
-For example, to update customer PPCs we may trigger a new `api` job to run a different set of Makefile targets than typical `push` jobs run.